Manufacturing, Agribusiness and Logistics Division

 Transportation & Supply includes two divisions: Fleet & Freight Transportation and Warehousing & Supply.

-Fleet & Freight Transportation has four freight terminals and six mechanical operations.
+Fleet & Freight Transportation has three freight terminals and six mechanical operations.
 The department is responsible for the management and supervision of TDCJ transportation, mechanical needs, planning and forecasting equipment needs, emergency wrecker services for the TDCJ; manages the acquisition and maintenance service of TDCJ passenger vehicles, buses, tractor trucks, trailers and equipment; provides transportation through motor pools or vehicle assignments to TDCJ staff; and oversees the evaluation of salvage vehicles and trailers.
 Freight terminals are responsible for transporting goods, planning the shipping and distribution requirements for the TDCJ, providing safety education training for employees and inmates, and coordinating the transportation and receipt of goods with customers.

 Warehousing & Supply has eight facilities and is responsible for managing the annual distribution of consumable goods and supplies, including dry, cold and frozen food, TCI and Agribusiness, Land & Minerals produced goods, and Facilities Division maintenance supplies, while optimizing the TDCJ's appropriated budget.
 Warehousing & Supply also oversees the disposal process of salvage vehicles.